grame-cncm/faustdoc/src/manual/compiler.md

 faust [OPTIONS] faustFile.dsp
 ```

-The Faust compiler outputs C++ code by default therefore running:
+The Faust compiler outputs C++ code by default; therefore running:

 ```
 faust noise.dsp
 ```

 will compile `noise.dsp` and output the corresponding C++ code on the standard output.
-The option `-o` allows to reroute the standard output to a file:
+The `-o` option allows us to redirect the standard output to a file:

 ```
 faust noise.dsp -o noise.cpp